-New Year, New Habits: 5 Tips for Great Teaching in 2017
+New Year, New Habits: 5 Tips for Great Teaching

 Plan a January reboot

 While the beginning of a school year is an essential time for establishing classroom rules and expectations, returning from the long winter break provides another chance to help students be good citizens of the classroom.
 Reviewing academic and behavioral expectations can help everyone refocus for the last half of the school year.